YottaDB/YDBDoc/GTMAdminOps/dbrepl.rst

 z/OS:

-Download the zlib 1.1.4 from the libpng project's download page on `SourceForge.com <http://tinco.pair.com/bhaskar/gtm/doc/books/ao/UNIX_manual/sourceforge.com>`_.
+Download the latest vrsion of zlib from the libpng project's download page on `SourceForge <https://sourceforge.net/projects/libpng/files/zlib/>`_.
 Use a transfer mechanism that does not perform automatic conversion to download a source tarball.
 If pax cannot read the archive, it is a sign that the download mangled the archive.
 Use pax to unpack the tarball, converting files from ASCII to EBCDIC.

 .. parsed-literal::
-   pax -r -o setfiletag -ofrom=ISO8859-1,to=IBM-1047 -f zlib-1.1.4.tar.gz
+   pax -r -o setfiletag -ofrom=ISO8859-1,to=IBM-1047 -f zlib-1.2.11.tar.gz

-Apply the following patch to the zlib 1.1.4 sources:

----------------------------------- zlib_1.1.4_zos.patch --------------------------------------------------diff -purN downloads/zlib/src.orig/configure downloads/zlib/src/configure--- downloads/zlib/src.orig/configure Tue Dec 16 14:09:57 2008+++ downloads/zlib/src/configure Mon Feb 9 14:30:49 2009@@ -116,6 +116,11 @@ else SFLAGS=${CFLAGS-"-Kconform_pic -O"} CFLAGS=${CFLAGS-"-O"} LDSHARED=${LDSHARED-"cc -G"};;+ OS/390*)+ CC=xlc+ SFLAGS=${CFLAGS-"-qascii -q64 -Wc,DLL,LP64,XPLINK,EXPORTALL -D_ALL_SOURCE_NOTHREADS"}+ CFLAGS=${CFLAGS-"-qascii -q64 -Wc,DLL,LP64,XPLINK,EXPORTALL -D_ALL_SOURCE_NOTHREADS"}+ LDSHARED=${LDSHARED-"xlc -qascii -q64 -Wl,dll,LP64,XPLINK "};; # send working options for other systems to support@gzip.org \*) SFLAGS=${CFLAGS-"-O"} CFLAGS=${CFLAGS-"-O"}

 Build and install the zlib DLL, placing the xlc compilers in compatibility to mode by setting the environment variable C89_CCMODE to 1.
 When not in compatibility mode, xlc follows strict placement of command line options.
 Configure and build the zlib software with ./configure --shared && make.
 By default, the configure script places zlib in /usr/local/lib.
 Install the software with make install.
 To ensure that YottaDB finds zlib, include /usr/local/lib in LIBPATH, the environment variable that provides a search path for processes to use when they link DLLs.